 - Except for the provisions in the bill for expedited permitting, these construction projects must still conform to the provisions of the latest California Building Standards Code.

-Explanation of the procedures and requirements
+Explanation of the Procedures and Requirements

 - The Office will notify the applicant in ten (10) working days or less if the project has been accepted or rejected, or is exempted from OSHPD review.
 If approved, the Regional Compliance Officer (RCO) will sign the application/permit form and notify the applicant and the Compliance Officer.
 Any special conditions for the approval will be noted on the application form.

-- A Testing, Inspection and Observation (TIO) Program must also be submitted to the Office before a permit can be issued.
-Upon approval of the application/permit, the construction work may commence.
+- A Testing, Inspection and Observation (TIO) Program must also be submitted to the Office before a permit can be issued

+- Upon approval of the application/permit, the construction work may commence.

-The Office must inspect and approve the completed work prior to use of the system or subject of construction or alteration.
+- The Office must inspect and approve the completed work prior to use of the system or subject of construction or alteration.
 Any deficiencies must be corrected before use of the system or alteration will be allowed.

-the finished work.
-Responsible parties shall file verified reports in accordance with the requirements of the TIO Program.
+- Responsible parties shall file verified reports in accordance with the requirements of the TIO Program.

 The procedures explained above for the implementation of AB 2632 do not preclude a facility from performing emergency work required by equipment failure, natural disaster or other occurrences that require immediate repair or replacement to ensure occupant safety or health.
 In such instances, the facility must request and obtain authorization from the Office prior to performing the work, and submit an application for plan review and construction documents as soon as possible.
 Please contact the RCO for specific requirements related to authorization for emergency work.